Is Durban Safe? 6 Areas to Avoid in This South African City

 Located on the Umhlanga beachfront, The Oyster Box is a legendary luxury hotel that offers breathtaking views of the Indian Ocean.

-The hotel has a timeless elegance and colonial charm that is complemented by modern amenities such as a spa, fitness center, and infinity pool.
+The hotel has a timeless elegance and colonial charm complemented by modern amenities such as a spa, fitness center, and infinity pool.

 Click Here to Book The Oyster Box